Molth/NativeCollections/README.md

 # NativeCollections

-This project is a pure C# native collections for (Unity/Godot/.NET)
+This project is a pure C# native collections.